mjassim2030/dom-events-lab/readme.md

 * Handle repeated equals (`=`) presses with the ability to double the last result.
 * Provide clearing and error handling logic (e.g., dividing by zero).

-> Designed as an exploratory extension to practice deeper JavaScript concepts like expression evaluation, array manipulation, and handling events.

 ---

 ## Tech Stack